blakkguard/aseprite-linux-builder/README.md

 - [Aseprite on Steam](https://store.steampowered.com/app/431730/Aseprite/)
 - [Aseprite on itch.io](https://dacap.itch.io/aseprite)

 These scripts let you build Aseprite from source on Linux for personal use, which is permitted under the Aseprite license.
-If you find it useful, buy it and support the developers who made it.
+If you find it useful, please consider purchasing it to support the developers who made it.

-On Linux,Aseprite can built inside of a clean Ubuntu 24.04 podman container, then moved to your system.
+On Linux, Aseprite can be built inside of a clean Ubuntu 24.04 podman container, then moved to your system.
 Your system is only written to at the final install step.
-The clean up script adds a .desktop file and it is Aseprite is fully intregrated.
+The clean up script adds a .desktop file and Aseprite is fully intregrated.

 ---